ML-KULeuven/klay/docs/quickstart.rst

 *****

 First, we need to create a circuit.
 You can both manually define the circuit, or import it from a knowledge compiler.
-For more information, check out the :ref:`circuit_construction` guide.
+For more information, check out the :ref:`circuit_construction`.

 .. code-block:: Python